-Given the current situation it’s not surprising more people have decided to plant a vegetable garden this year.
+Given the current situation it’s not surprising more people have decided to plant vegetable gardens.
 Your vegetables are likely growing really well and look great!
 However, if you have started to notice any spots or molds on your plants, here is a bit of info that can help you.

 King Eco-Way Fungicide powder is for potatoes, tomatoes and veggies – is Canadian made and eco-friendly.
 Comes in a shaker bottle for easy dispensing or mix with water and use a hand sprayer to apply.
 It contains copper and will control a variety of blights, leaf spots, molds and mildews on a wide mix of vegetable plants.
 It can be used up to 1 day before harvest.

 Bordo Copper powder has the same function – and can also be mixed with water for easy application on plants.

 A few ways to help prevent leaf spot are:

 - Use a disease free/certified seed to start with.